Ewan-D/beginnersBase11ty/README.md

 ### Plugins

+This has turned into a belt and braces type set up!

 * eleventy-navigation
+* eleventy-syntaxhighlighting - as per the documentation this requires a link to a cdn for styling.
 * eleventy-img
 * eleventy-plugin-rss
 * luxon (format dates etc) I haven't included this with the dependency's as it